rjury-sumo/sumo-content-powershell/docs/dashboards.md

 Set-DashboardById -id rAFruP2IBelGE7cNNhUbyVEyOl8VXgflvI7H1kSQ1gLZwW6Xer3bmRghGthI -body $dash -sumo_session $syd
 ```

-# Replacing query text with a regular exprssion
+# Replacing query text with a regular expression
 Often there is a use case to export a dashboard, make a replacement in all panels using a text patten then import the updated version (either in place or as a new dashboard).
 This function replaces text matching a regular expression in each panel of a dashboard with a string and returns a new object.
 The replace function is used so matching groups are also possible such as effectively ```-replace '.*(\w+)\.','$1'```